cchaonie/ruyibang/README.md

 # ruyi
-A tool to create a template library as your wish
+A tool to create a template library as you wish